Promotion applications to Full Levels B-E

 Promotion applications for full academic title are through a separate annual College or University promotion round.

-- Discuss application with academic and clinical supervisor and determine the level (Levels B-E) with them
+- Discuss application with your ANU academic and clinical supervisor and determine the level (Levels B-E) with them.

-For applications to academic promotion to full academic title Levels B-E, please notify the Medical School Director prior to submission of your application.
+For applications to academic promotion to full academic title Levels B-E, please notify the ANU School of Medicine and Psychology Director prior to submission of your application.

-The support of the application by the Director of the Medical School will be by signature on the application form as well as a supportive letter to the respective committees.
+The support of the application by the Director of the School of Medicine and Psychology will be by signature on the application form as well as a supportive letter to the respective university committees.